 There is power in believing God.
 There is blessing in believing God.
 In Luke 1:45 we are told that “blessed is she who has believed that the Lord would fulfill his promises to her.”
 In Mark 9:23 we learn “everything is possible for one who believes.”
 Believing changes everything.

-The second I chose to believe I could finish that grueling swim set, I knew deep down that I was going to finish — no matter what.
+Back in high school, the second I chose to believe I could finish that grueling swim set, I knew deep down that I was going to finish — no matter what.
 And with that same attitude and determination, the second I chose to believe God for my life, I knew that I was going to be alright — no matter what.
 Because God loved me, and because of His love and goodness I could trust Him with my life.
 Maybe at one point, you’ve had an encounter that inspired you to believe that, too.

-But life gets busy, and sometimes we forget or grow weary of believing God’s promises, don’t we?
+The reality is, life gets busy, and sometimes we forget or grow weary of believing God’s promises, don’t we?
 When life gets hard, we start to think maybe His promises, goodness and blessings are reserved for other people.
 When we watch the news headlines reel across our screen, we figure He has bigger fish to fry.

-Dear sisters, this is what I want to tell you today: Don’t stop believing — not only who you are in Christ, but also who your Daddy is.
+Dear sisters, this is what I want to tell you today: Don’t stop believing — not only who you are in Christ, but also who your Father is.
 God calls you by name, and He is able to do the impossible in and through you.

 Once I arrived at the DFL Conference, I knew why God had wanted me to be there.
 He wanted me there because He wanted to strengthen my faith and confirm in my heart what He’d been asking me to believe: that He is still the God of miracles; that I will see healing manifest from all of the physical challenges I’ve faced; and that His timing really is perfect.